10 Best Affordable Homeowners Insurance Companies of 2026

 Lemonade operates only through its website and mobile app.
 Both online platforms are simple and easy to use.

-Anything you need can be done from the app or website, such as signing up, filing a claim, adjusting your coverage, and canceling your policy.
+You can do anything you need from the app or website, such as signing up, filing a claim, adjusting your coverage, and canceling your policy.

-Homeowners can get paid for a claim in just minutes from the comfort of their homes.
-The response time is around three minutes, and that’s without ever speaking to a person.
+Homeowners can get paid for a claim just minutes from the comfort of their homes.
+The response time is around three minutes without speaking to someone.

 Traditional insurance companies often take months to pay a claim.